diku-dk/futhark/docs/language-reference.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Write ``v`` to ``a[i]`` and evaluate ``body``.
 The given index need
-not be complete, but in that case, the value of ``v`` must be an array
+not be complete and can also be a slice, but in these cases, the value
-of the proper size.
+of ``v`` must be an array of the proper size.

 ``if c then a else b``
 ~~~~~~~~~~~~~~~~~~~~~~